S-CycleGAN: Semantic Segmentation Enhanced CT-Ultrasound Image-to-Image Translation for Robotic Ultrasonography: RELATED WORK

 \subsection{Image-to-image translation}

-Image-to-image translation is a domain of computer vision that focuses on transforming an image from one style or modality to another while preserving its underlying structure.
-This process is fundamental in various applications, ranging from artistic style transfer to synthesizing realistic datasets.
+The process of image-toimage translation is fundamental in various applications, ranging from artistic style transfer to synthesizing realistic datasets.
 One seminal work in this field is the introduction of the Generative Adversarial Network (GAN) by Goodfellow et al. \cite{goodfellow2014generative}.
 The GAN framework involves a dual-network architecture where a generator network competes against a discriminator network, fostering the generation of highly realistic images.
 Building on this, Zhu et al. introduced CycleGAN \cite{zhu2017unpaired}, which allows for image-to-image translation in the absence of paired examples.
 In the context of medical imaging, Sun et al. \cite{sun2023double} leveraged a double U-Net CycleGAN to enhance the synthesis of CT images from MRI images.
 Their model incorporates a U-Net-based discriminator that improves the local and global accuracy of synthesized images.
 Chen et al. \cite{CHEN2024106100} introduced a correction network module based on an encoder-decoder structure into a CycleGAN model.
 Their module incorporates residual connections to efficiently extract latent feature representations from medical images and optimize them to generate higher-quality images.